songzhw/songzhw.github.io/and_exp/2016-05-26-make-your-own-butterknife-1.md

 # Make your own ButtferKnife
-ButterKnife is a famous library developed by Jake Wharton.
-This is a sharp knife that can help you reduce a lot of boilerplate.
+ButterKnife is a famous library developed by [Jake Wharton](https://github.com/JakeWharton).
+Jake Wharton wrote many famous android libraries, like [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock), [DiskLruCache](https://github.com/JakeWharton/DiskLruCache), [ViewPagerIndicator](https://github.com/JakeWharton/ViewPagerIndicator), [Hugo](https://github.com/JakeWharton/hugo)...
+And [ButterKnife](https://github.com/JakeWharton/butterknife) is a sharp knife that can help you reduce a lot of boilerplate.

 Here is how to use it: